DanTheHydrated/DanTheHydrated.github.io/blog.md

 <h3> What can you only learn here? </h3>

   &nbsp;&nbsp;&nbsp;&nbsp; well all week I've had a Live stream up that shows the Artemis 1 SLS rocket on the Launch Platform!
 I'll have this up until Monday the 29th!
-The two hour launch window opens at 8:33am!
+The two hour launch window opens at 8:33am! #WEAREGOING!